SirWilliam254/Feature-Importance/README.md

 [Coding EXAMPLE!](https://sirwilliam254.github.io/Feature-Importance/pdp.html)

-Output example of a pdp plot
+Output example of a pdp plot, more information about it in the link above.

 ![image](https://github.com/SirWilliam254/Feature-Importance/blob/main/pdp1.PNG)